Cognac’s Six Crus: A Comprehensive Look at its Different Sub Regions

 • Soil type: Compact limestone and clay on top of chalk (a.k.a.
 Campanian)

-• Percentage of annual Cognac production: 22%
+• Percentage of annual cognac production: 22%

 • Notable expressions: Normandin Mercier VSOP Petite Champagne, Chateau de Montifaud XO, Bertrand XO

-Petite Champagne produces around 22% of all Cognac annually.
+Petite Champagne produces around 22% of all cognac annually.
 The soil is very similar to that of Grande Champagne, but the top soil is more condensed and still with chalk underneath, making it prime for grape cultivation.
 It’s also about twice the size, by area, of Grande Champagne.
 It shares borders with Grande Champagne, Borderies, and Fins Bois.
 There is a good amount of humidity and water flow through the cru from the slow-moving streams that are scattered around the land.

 • • • • •